Spirited Arts Competition 2024 - Now closed

 How to enter

 There are various ways to organise the competition within your school.
-You should select your top 10 entries to submit.
+You should select your top 10 entries in the whole school to submit.

-• You can opt for a single theme for your students to work on, or you can let them choose from any of the 6 themes.
+- You can opt for a single theme for your students to work on or let them choose from any of the 6 themes.

 Type of entries accepted